wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 This tutorial consists of five kernels:

-Kernel `BasicOpsInt` contains native `int` type addition, multiplication, and division operations, while kernel `BasicOpsAcInt` contains `ac_int` type addition, multiplication, and division operations.
-By comparing these two kernels, you will find reduced width `ac_int` generates hardware that is more area efficient than native `int`.
+- The `BasicOpsInt` kernel contains native `int` type addition, multiplication, and division operations
+- The `BasicOpsAcInt` kernel  contains `ac_int` type addition, multiplication, and division operations

-Kernel `ShiftOps` contains an `ac_int` left-shifter and an `ac_int` right-shifter, and the data type of the shift amount is a large width signed `ac_int`.
-In contrast, kernel `EfficientShiftOps` also contains an `ac_int` left-shifter and an `ac_int` right-shifter, but the data type of the shift amount is a reduced width unsigned `ac_int`.
-By comparing these two kernels, you will find shift operations of `ac_int` can generate more efficient hardware if the amount to shift by is stored in a minimally sized unsigned `ac_int`.
+- The `ShiftOps` kernel  contains an `ac_int` left-shifter and an `ac_int` right-shifter, and the data type of the shift amount is a large width signed `ac_int`.
+- The `EfficientShiftOps` kernel  also contains an `ac_int` left-shifter and an `ac_int` right-shifter, but the data type of the shift amount is a reduced width unsigned `ac_int`.

-Kernel `BitOps` demonstrates bit operations with bit select operator `[]` and bit slice operations `slc` and `set_slc`.
+ - The `BitOps` kernel demonstrates bit operations with bit select operator `[]` and bit slice operations `slc` and `set_slc`.

+By comparing the `BasicOpsInt` and `BasicOpsAcInt` kernels, you find that a reduced width `ac_int` variable generates hardware that is more area efficient than a native `int` variable.

+By comparing the `ShiftOps` and `EfficientShiftOps` kernels, you find that shift operations on `ac_int` variables can generate more efficient hardware if the amount to shift by is stored in a minimally sized unsigned `ac_int` variable.

 ## Key Concepts
 * The `ac_int` data type can be used to generate hardware for only as many bits as are needed by your application.
 Native integer types must generate hardware for only 8, 16, 32, or 64 bits.